romi/Plant-Imager3/docs/index.md

 ## Overview

-This repository contains three Python subpackages:
+This repository contains four Python subpackages:

+1. [`commons`](reference/commons/plantimager/commons): The common utilities and interfaces used by other packages.
+2. [`controller`](reference/controller/plantimager/controller): A Qt-based Python package intended for the main Raspberry Pi 4 or 5.
+This package acts as the central controller and provides a touchscreen interface.
-1. `picamera`: A Python package designed for the Raspberry Pi Zero W with a camera.
+3. [`picamera`](reference/picameraplantimager/picamera): A Python package designed for the Raspberry Pi Zero W with a camera.
 It manages video streaming and image capture.
-2. `controller`: A Qt-based Python package intended for the main Raspberry Pi 4 or 5.
-This package acts as the central controller and provides a touchscreen interface.
-3. `webui`: A Dash-based Python package also for the main Raspberry Pi 4 or 5.
+4. [`webui`](reference/webui/plantimager/webui): A Dash-based Python package also for the main Raspberry Pi 4 or 5.
 It offers a client interface for plant scanning.

 ## Namespace Packages